 Born on September 1, 1960, Eric Leroy Adams is an American politician and retired police officer.
-He served as the 18th borough president of Brooklyn before becoming the Democratic nominee in the 2021 New York City mayoral election, which he won.
-Adams has a background in law enforcement, having served in the New York City Police Department for over two decades, where he rose to the rank of captain.
-His tenure in public service has been marked by a focus on public safety, social justice, and community engagement.
+He served as the 18th borough president of Brooklyn before becoming the Democratic nominee in the 2021 New York City mayoral election.
+Adams has a background in law enforcement, having spent over two decades with the New York Police Department, where he rose to the rank of captain.
+His political career has focused on issues such as public safety, criminal justice reform, and community engagement.

 -